You will gain knowledge in:

 - Strategies to assist people living with dementia to live well

 To view this video please register your access details below.
-Upon registering you will receive access on screen or on email to view at a later stage.
+Upon registering you will receive access on screen and an email to view at a later stage.

 Suitable for: People living with dementia and their family carers and family members.